meszaros-lajos-gyorgy/arx-map-enhanced-goblin-mines/README.md

-# arx-mod-unshittify-puzzles
+# Unshittify puzzles Arx Fatalis mod

-A mod that aims to improve the user experience of the puzzles in Arx Fatalis
+A mod that aims to improve the user experience of the puzzles of Arx Fatalis